 Hillsborough Grade Separation

-Permitted 9/17/2015: The projected completion date of the project is July 4th, 2016.
-The 2100 Blue Ridge Corridor includes new surface parking lots, walkways, and utility services.
+Under construction: The North Carolina Museum of Art expansion of Museum Park.
+Improvements include new surface parking lots, walkways, and utility services.
 Improvements along Blue Ridge Road include a protected bike lane, relocation of the Reedy Creek greenway, lighting, and a new entrance across from District Drive.
 Expected completion is July 4, 2016.